Create and use an Internal Load Balancer App Service Environment

 - With a VIP on an internal IP address, often called an ILB ASE because the internal endpoint is an internal load balancer (ILB).

 You can deploy an ASE with an internet-accessible endpoint or with an IP address in your VNet.
 To set the IP address to a VNet address, the ASE must be deployed with an ILB.
 When you deploy your ASE with an ILB, you must provide the name of your ASE.
 The name of your ASE is used in the domain suffix for the apps in your ASE.
 The domain suffix for your ILB ASE is <ASE name>.appserviceenvironment.net.
 Apps that are made in an ILB ASE are not put in the public DNS.

-- Host intranet applications securely in the cloud, which you access through a site-to-site or Azure ExpressRoute VPN.
+- Host intranet applications securely in the cloud, which you access through a site-to-site or ExpressRoute.

 - Host apps in the cloud that aren't listed in public DNS servers.